Juniper/wistar/docs/junos_space_17_1R1_install.rst

   Please type the IPv4 nameserver address in dotted decimal notation:
   8.8.8.8

 6. When asked to configure a separate interface for device management, enter **y**, and select **1** to configure IPv4.
-You will use the IP address, mask, and gateway that Wistar defined in the topology in the 192.168.122.0/24 space.
+You will use the IP address, mask, and gateway that Wistar already defined in the topology map for Junos Space in the 192.168.122.0/24 network.

 ::